mesosphere/dcos-docs-site/pages/1.11/cli/index.md

 DC/OS CLI 0.4.x has a single configuration file, which by default is stored in `~/.dcos/dcos.toml`.
 In DC/OS CLI 0.4.x you can optionally change the location of the configuration file using the [`DCOS_CONFIG`](#dcos-config) environment variable.

-DC/OS CLI 0.5.x has a configuration file for each connected cluster, which by default are stored in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
+DC/OS CLI 0.5.x has a configuration file for each connected cluster, which by default is stored in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
 In DC/OS CLI 0.5.x you can optionally change the base portion (`~/.dcos`) of the configuration directory using the [`DCOS_DIR`](#dcos-cdir) environment variable.

 **Note:**
-- Updating to the DC/OS CLI 0.5.x and running any CLI command triggers conversion from the old to the new configuration structure.
+- If you update to the DC/OS CLI 0.5.x and run any CLI command, it will trigger conversion from the old to the new configuration structure.
-- After you call `dcos cluster setup`, (or after conversion has occurred), if you attempt to update the cluster configuration using a `dcos config set` command, the command prints a warning message saying the command is deprecated and cluster configuration state may now be corrupted.
+- After you call `dcos cluster setup`, (or after conversion has occurred), if you attempt to update the cluster configuration using a `dcos config set` command, the command displays a warning message saying the command is deprecated and the cluster configuration state may now be corrupted.

 # Environment variables